jisoz/git-version-control/README.md

 revert  when you finish push  and you want to revert last commit  git revert HEAD   git push

-#stash git stash   git stahs list git apply
+#stash git stash -a    git stash list git apply | git stash pop  (will remove from stash list)